-Ariana Grande's Anxiety After The Manchester Attack Included Dizzy Spells & It's So Sad
+Ariana Grande Opened Up About Her Anxiety After The Manchester Attack & I’m Emotional

 Ariana Grande is finally opening up about how heartbroken she was over the attack at her May 2017 Manchester concert.
 Despite rising from the depths of her sadness to hold the One Love Manchester concert shortly after the attack, Grande told Elle that she truly struggled in the aftermath.
 As a matter of fact, Ariana Grande’s anxiety after the Manchester attack affected her everyday life.

 Grande graces the Elle cover in August and, for the cover story, she opened up quite a bit about the Manchester attack.
 Both Grande and her mother, Joan, talked at-length about how the attack changed their perspectives on life.
 And what Grande had to say about her mental state following the attacks is truly tough to read.